 For purposes of establishing inputs for the estimated fair value calculations described above, we applied annual revenue growth rates based on the then current economic and market conditions and a terminal growth rate of 4.0 percent.
 These growth factors were applied to each reporting unit for the purpose of projecting future cash flows.
-The cash flows as of December 31, 2008 were discounted at a rate of approximately 12.0 percent.
-No impairment of goodwill or intangible assets with indefinite lives was determined to exist as of December 31, 2008.
+The cash flows as of December 31, 2009 were discounted at a rate of approximately 16.9 percent.
+We performed a review of market-based data to perform the step one analysis as part of our annual impairment test.
+The market data review included a comparable trading multiple analysis based on public company competitors in the staffing industry.
+The market analysis was performed on a consolidated basis to assess the reasonableness of the results of the discounted cash flow analysis.
+The market analysis was performed on a consolidated basis because we did not believe that there were direct competitors with publicly available financial data that were comparable to each of our reporting units.
+Based on this analysis, the fair value determination based on the discounted cash flow model was determined to be reasonable in comparison to the fair values derived from these other valuation methods.
+Except as noted, no other impairment of goodwill or intangible assets with indefinite lives was determined to exist as of December 31, 2010, 2009 and 2008.